benjaminfoo/Architect/readme.md

 <img src="/Data/Docs/architect.png">

-# Architect
+# Kingdom Come Deliverance Modification - Architect

-A base-building / sandboxing modification for Kingdom Come Deliverance by Warhorse Studios.
+A base-building modification for Kingdom Come Deliverance by Warhorse Studios.

-This modification adds simple base-building / sandboxing mechanics to the existing game.
+This modification adds base-building mechanics to the existing game by providing the ability to create constructions within the games world (its not possible to remove existing structures).

+The player can spawn anything from simple props, flora & fauna, trees, sheds, houses, walls, towers, etc. (see how to add custom entities)

-Constructions are also saved across your savegames - there is no new save required.
+Constructions are saved across your savegames - there is no new save required.

 Its also safe to remove the mod at any time (however - if you've already created something within the game, without deleting it then, the entity stays in the game.
 Use **#deleteall()** within the ingame-console to clean up your scene.)